To configure FireCluster, you have these options:

 The device interface that you dedicate to primary communication between the cluster members.
 Select the interface number that you used to connect the FireCluster devices to each other.

 The device interface that you dedicate to communication between the cluster members if the primary interface fails.
 Select the second interface number that you used to connect the FireCluster devices to each other, if any.

 For more information about cluster interfaces, see FireCluster Interfaces.

-The primary and backup cluster interfaces must be on different subnets.
-If you use a switch between each member for the cluster interfaces, the cluster interfaces must be logically separated from each other on different VLANs.
+We recommend that you do not use a switch between each member for the cluster interfaces.
+If you do use a switch between cluster interfaces, the cluster interfaces must be logically separated from each other on different VLANs.

 - Select the Interface for Management IP address.
-You use this interface to connect directly to FireCluster members for maintenance operations.
+You use this interface to connect directly to FireCluster members for maintenance operations and to send log messages to a local server, such as a Dimension server.
 This is not a dedicated interface.
 It also is used for other network traffic.
 You cannot select an external interface that uses PPPoE as the Interface for Management IP address.
 We recommend that you select the interface that the management computer usually connects to.

 For more information about the interface for Management IP address, see FireCluster Interfaces.

 - When prompted by the configuration wizard, add these FireCluster member properties for each device:

 For each device, import or download the feature key to enable all features for the device.
 If you previously imported the feature key in Policy Manager, the wizard automatically uses that feature key for the first device in the cluster.

 For more information about the feature key, see Add Cluster Member Feature Key.